 Vancouver Aquarium is home to an abundance of aquatic animals and a wide range of exciting exhibits including:

 - Steller’s Bay: Meet the mysterious Steller sea lions at Steller’s Bay, which is based on a fishing village on Canada’s west coast.

 - Canada’s Arctic: Find out more about life in the Arctic and all the animals that survive in the extreme temperatures.

-- Tropic Zone: Highlighting warm water animals from around the world, this exhibit includes blacktip reef sharks, moray eels and colorful fish, as well as daily dive shows and shark feeds twice weekly.
+- The Tropics: Highlighting warm water animals from around the world, this exhibit includes blacktip reef sharks, moray eels and colorful fish, as well as daily dive shows and shark feeds twice weekly.